Suresh Gore

 Suresh Gore (1965 – 10 October 2020) was a Shiv Sena politician from Pune district, Maharashtra.
 He was a member of the 13th Maharashtra Legislative Assembly.
 He represented the Khed Alandi Assembly Constituency.

 Life

-Gore was elected to the Maharashtra Legislative Assembly for Shiv Sena in 2014.
+Gore was elected to the Maharashtra Legislative Assembly from Shiv Sena in 2014.
 He represented the Khed Alandi Assembly Constituency.
 His term ended in 2019.

 Gore was diagnosed with COVID-19 in September 2020, amid the COVID-19 pandemic in India.
-After receiving initial treatment in Chakan, Pune, he was moved to the Ruby Hospital in Pune.
+After receiving initial treatment in Chakan, Pune, he was moved to Ruby Hospital in Pune.
 He died there from the disease on 10 October 2020, aged 55.